 Traeger Pellet Smoker

-Traeger is a popular brand in BBQ & Grilling and offers this medium sized smoker with features you need to make smoking simple.
+Traeger is a popular brand in Barbecue and Grilling and offers this medium sized smoker with features you need to make smoking simple.

 - 292 square inch cooking surface